Skip to content

 💡 New to the platform?
 Read The Shared Wallet Concept to understand how multiple businesses can share one installation while staying invisible to each other.

-1. Single Business Owner
+1. Single business owner

 You run a business and want to reward your customers.